 The Cleanrath wind farm development has not had any adverse effect on the favourable conservation condition of this species within this European Site.
-There is no pathway for the operational phase of the windfarm to result in any effects on this species within this European Site.
+Following the implementation of mitigation, there is no pathway for the operational phase of the windfarm to result in any effects on this species within this European Site.